ecosensors/EcoBoard/README.md

 * A drop counter for watering crops
 * A waterproof DS18B20 Digital temperature sensor
 * A barometer
+* A Waternark sensors to better plan crop irrigation

 ## License
 EcoBoard © 2022 by Pierre Amey is licensed under CC BY-NC-SA 4.0